An interpretation of the Sigma-2 fragment of classical Analysis in System T: A modified realizability interpretation of Analysis

-For WCR, note first that the theory \HAomega+\AComega+\DNSomega, like \HAomega, is recursively axiomatizable, that is, there exists a recursive predicate $\Proof(k,l)$ formalizing the fact that $k\in\bn$ is a code for a derivation of the formula coded by $l\in\bn$.
+To show the Weak Church's Rule, we use elementary Recursion Theory.
+Like all theories over countable languages, \PAomegaplus+AC is recursively axiomatizable, that is, there exists a recursive predicate $\Proof(k,l)$ formalizing the fact that $k\in\bn$ is a code for a derivation of the formula coded by $l\in\bn$.